-5.28 Hornsey Rise

-Memorial Home, Bosworth Road, Wellsborough was run by the religious organisation Pilgrim Homes as a Christian care and respite home.
+- 5.27 Hornsey Rise Memorial Home, Bosworth Road, Wellsborough was run by the religious organisation Pilgrim Homes as a Christian care and respite home.
 Originally constructed for the National Society of Operative Printers and Assistants (NATSOPA) it opened as a convalescent home in 1921- a memorial to printers who fell in the First World War.
 It was later taken over by the Pilgrim's Friend Society in 1974 and closed in 2012.
-The site was purchased by a developer in 2014.
+The site was purchased by a developer in 2014. - 5.28 The site contained three main buildings, two bungalows, a pavilion, gardens, a chapel, and a hall.